 Theoretically, 24 hours a day, 365 days a year.
 Coverage is dependent upon the number of BASICS doctors volunteering in the area - the more doctors we can get on the road, the more complete our coverage will be.
 We are not limited by daylight hours and we'll turn out in pretty much any weather condition - most doctors select their personal vehicles to reflect this.
 Our medics have plenty of stories about answering calllouts at dark o'clock in wind, rain and cold!

 What can BASICS doctors do that ambulance crews can't?

 Paramedic practice has evolved rapidly since the first "Extended Trained Ambulanceman" qualified in 1985.
 Modern paramedics are now educated to degree or post-graduate level with a commensurate scope of practice.
 BASICS doctors were a key driving force behind the development of paramedic practice after realising the benefits of early patient treatment before transportation to hospital.
 Today, BASICS doctors can bring their enhanced skill set, clinical leadership plus years of experience out to patients who must receive treatment before their journey to hospital.
-They are trained in Advanced Life Support - including surgical interventions such as chest drains and thoracotamies.
+They are trained in Advanced Life Support - including surgical interventions such as chest decompression, thoracotamies and emergency amputation.
 They can help with sedation when required or provide analgesia using stronger painkillers than those carried by the ambulance crew.
 Their scope of practice is a lot broader than many paramedics and their knowledge of the patient's future journey through the health service can help with making difficult decisions.

 No. They donate their time, skills and use of their private car completely voluntarily.
 Some people just really enjoy their work!
 Where possible we provide funding for them to attend the mandatory training courses, purchase additional medical equipment and fit their car with blue lights.
 Drugs and medical supplies are provided by the NHS through South Western Ambulance Service.